 - worth up to $6B in potential future milestones plus royalties.

 - up to 17 Nanobody programmes with a focus on multi-specific combinations

 The Nanobody® platform consists of single domain antibody fragment, where the entire antigen specificity of a 150 kD antibody is reduced to a single immunoglobulin or VHH domain which is 1/10 the size.
 This 15 kD Nanobody can be linked in series (through genetic fusion), with each Nanobody being a different drug, and thereby rapidly enable multi-specific drugs.
 Much like a string of pearls or beads on a string, where each pearl or bead can be rapidly interchanged.
 The whole approach has been clinically validated now in over 1000 patients using multiple different drugs and different routes of administration, including intravenous, subcutaneous, and inhaled.
-The most advanced Nanobodies are currently in Phase 2 and Phase 3 clinical trials.
+The most advanced Nanobodies are currently in phase II and phase III clinical trials.